osgi/osgi.enroute.site/_appnotes/resolving.md

 * `osgi.wiring.host` – `Fragment-Host` header.
 * `osgi.ee` – `Bundle-RequiredExecutionEnvironment` header.
 * `osgi.native` – `Bundle-NativeCode` header.
-* `osgi.content` – Provides the URL and checksum to download the corresponding artifact.
+* `osgi.content` – Provides the URL and checksum to download the corresponding artefact.
 (This namespace is defined in the compendium Repository specification.)

 Each namespace defines the names of the properties and their semantics.
 For the OSGi namespaces, there are classes like `org.osgi.framework.namespace.IdentityNamespace` that contain the details of a namespace.